WHO gives emergency use listing to Moderna's COVID-19 vaccine

 The WHO’s Strategic Advisory Group of Experts on Immunization (SAGE) already in January had recommended Moderna’s vaccine for all age groups 18 and above.

-Pfizer (PFN.N) and its German partner BionTech's (22UAy.DE) shot, also an mRNA vaccine like Moderna's, was the first vaccine to get a WHO emergency use listing in the final hours of 2020.
+Pfizer and its German partner BionTech’s shot, also an mRNA vaccine like Moderna’s, was the first vaccine to get a WHO emergency use listing in the final hours of 2020.

-The Geneva-based health organization is still considering COVID-19 vaccines from Sinopharm (1099.HK) and Sinovac (SVA.O) following an extended review, with decisions due by the end of next week.
+The Geneva-based health organization is still considering COVID-19 vaccines from Sinopharm and Sinovac following an extended review, with decisions due by the end of next week.

 Our Standards: The Thomson Reuters Trust Principles.